 Dr Charles Butcher

-Dr Butcher is a Postdoctoral Fellow at the National Centre for Peace and Conflict Studies and Coordinator of the Masters Program.
+Dr Butcher is a Lecturer at the National Centre for Peace and Conflict Studies and Coordinator of the Masters Program.

 Dr Butcher received his PhD from the University of Sydney in 2011.
 His thesis examined the relationship between small arms and fighting over economic resources in African civil wars from 1960-2008.
-His present research focuses on African security, the spatial dynamics of war and violence against civilians, the stability of rebel organizations and peace agreements, genocide forecasting and early warning, foreign military intervention in civil wars, elections and political violence and pre-colonial state-systems.
+His present research focuses on the onset and dynamics of civil resistance movements, group participation in violent and nonviolent conflict, genocide forecasting and pre-colonial state systems.